Congyuwang/tasker/README.md

 # Tasker

-`Tasker` is a rust program for `MacOS` that provides an easy web user interface for publishing tasks in `launchd`.
-It enables remote management of MacOS tasks.
+`Tasker` is a rust program for `macOS` that provides an easy web user interface for publishing tasks in `launchd`.
+It enables remote management of macOS tasks.

 ## Usage

-Must run with `root` priviledge!
+Must run with `root` privilege!
 Command `sudo ./rust` or set as a task in `/Library/LaunchDaemons`.

 ## Environmental Variables